treydempsey/sqlx-crud/README.md

 sqlx-crud = { version = "0", features = ["runtime-tokio-rustls"] }
 ```

-See the documentation for full usage instructions.
+See the [documentation](https://docs.rs/sqlx-crud/latest) for full usage
+instructions.

 ## Features

-The featurex are the same as SQLx `runtime-*` flags and are required because of
+The features are the same as SQLx `runtime-*` flags and are required because of
 the dependency on SQLx.
 Hopefully this constraint will be removed in the future.

 ## Source code